Malpighian tubule system: Structure

 Malpighian tubules are slender tubes normally found in the posterior regions of arthropod alimentary canals.
 Each tubule consists of a single layer of cells that is closed off at the distal end with the proximal end joining the alimentary canal at the junction between the midgut and hindgut.
 Most tubules are normally highly convoluted.
 The number of tubules varies between species although most occur in multiples of two.
 Tubules are usually bathed in hemolymph and are in proximity to fat body tissue.
 They contain actin for structural support and microvilli for propulsion of substances along the tubules.
 Malpighian tubules in most insects also contain accessory musculature associated with the tubules which may function to mix the contents of the tubules or expose the tubules to more hemolymph.
 The insect orders, Dermaptera and Thysanoptera do not possess these muscles and Collembola and Hemiptera:Aphididae completely lack a Malpighian tubule system.

 General mode of action

 Pre-urine is formed in the tubules, when nitrogenous waste and electrolytes are transported through the tubule walls.
 Wastes such as urea and amino acids are thought to diffuse through the walls, while ions such as sodium and potassium are transported by active pump mechanisms.
 Water follows thereafter.
 The pre-urine, along with digested food, merge in the hindgut.
 At this time, uric acid precipitates out, and sodium and potassium ions are actively absorbed by the rectum, along with water via osmosis.
-Uric acid is left to mix with feces, which are then excreted.
+Uric acid is left to mix with faeces, which are then excreted.